The Bread is Rising Poetry Collective

 Since late 1994, The Bread is Rising Poetry Collective has spread consciousness through the word in numerous appearances in performance, in festivals and gatherings, on radio and public access cable, across the United States, Canada and England.

-As a culturally political organization, the Collective continues its work with a regular open stage series - The Julia DeBurgos-James Baldwin-Rev. Pedro Pietri-Lorraine Hansberry People's Cafe - held in El Barrio of New York City.
+As a culturally political organization, the Collective continues its work with a regular open stage series - The People's Cafe Dedicated to Julia DeBurgos-James Baldwin-Rev. Pedro Pietri-Lorraine Hansberry - held in Woodside, Queens, New York City.

 El Puerto Rican Embassy/Iglesia de La Madre de los Tomates (NYC)